Training Your Dog To Chase Squirrels

 and why some dogs are so hard to train

-If I asked 100 dog owners if their dog liked to chase squirrels, most would say yes.
+If I asked you if your dog liked to chase squirrels, you’d probably say yes.
 It’s a pretty common dog thing, right?
 Even on leash, most dogs will go nuts trying to get a squirrel.

 But did you ever ask yourself why this happens?
-I mean, did all these people train their dogs to chase squirrels?
-Did they reward them after the chase?
+Did you train your dog to chase squirrels?
+Did you reward them after the chase?
 Give them treats?
 Nope!
 That would be weird!
-So why do so many dogs do it?
+So why does your dog do it?

-Because even though we aren’t rewarding them, they are being rewarded.
-With dopamine in the brain.
-The very act of chasing triggers dopamine in the brain, and a rush of feel-good chemicals follow suit.
+Because it’s fun!
+Even though we aren’t rewarding them, they are being rewarded - with dopamine in the brain.
+The very act of chasing triggers dopamine, and a rush of feel-good chemicals follow suit.
 It makes the dog feel really good.
 The same way I get a rush of dopamine when I eat a slice of really good pizza… I don’t need a reward to want to eat pizza again — the very act of eating it is inherently rewarding.
 My brain will make its own rewards, thank you very much!

 INTERNAL AND EXTERNAL REWARDS

 Internal rewards is when the rewards are all coming from the dog.
 It’s just fun.
-Things like chasing a ball, chasing a squirrel, digging a hole, herding cattle, barking, chewing, etc. Now, where this gets tricky with training is that we do not control the reward - and the simple act itself is inherently rewarding.
+Things like chasing a ball, chasing a squirrel, digging a hole, herding cattle, barking, and chewing all tend to be internally rewarding.
+Now, where this gets tricky with training is that we do not control the reward - and the simple act itself is inherently rewarding.
 So let’s look at dog reactivity again.
-This time let’s look at my dog, Oak, a German shepherd.
-Oak is dog reactive, but there is no external reward — he doesn’t want the other dog to leave, nor does he care about a greeting.
-Oak just gets a big dopamine rush from having the outburst itself.
-The very act of barking and lunging makes him feel good.
+This time let’s look at my dog, Oak.
+Oak is dog reactive, but there is no external reward — he doesn’t want the other dog to leave.
+He just gets a big dopamine rush from having the outburst itself.
+The very act of barking and lunging feels good.

-And these behaviors that are intrinsically motivating?
-They are very difficult to train away.
-Because the very act itself is a huge reward.
-Every single time Oak gets to bark and lunge at another dog - it’s a huge setback in his training.
-For Fred or Piper, a reactive outburst is a small setback.
-For Oak it’s like an alcoholic in recovery having a drink.
-He’s fallen off the wagon.
-It’s a huge setback.
+And these behaviors that are intrinsically motivating - like braking at dogs or chasing squirrels?
+They are difficult to train away with rewards.
+Because the very act I want to stop is a huge reward.
+Every single time Oak barks at another dog - it’s a huge setback in his training.
 He’s felt that sweet, sweet rush of dopamine and now he wants more - he needs more!
-This is why dogs like Oak tend to ramp up during a training session.
-They start off okay and quickly spiral.
-Because once they feel that dopamine, they need more.
 Like an addict needs more.
 It’s why things like smoking, eating junk food, drugs and alcohol are so hard to stop —the very act is so pleasurable.

 THE HARD-TO-TRAIN DOG